 Synergy with other Functions

-Where does Government Relations fit in the company’s organisation chart?
+- Where does Government Relations fit in the company’s org chart?

 The Government Relations Business Game

-OXFORD Certificate will be provided to delegates who successfully completed the training course
+Oxford Management Centre Certificate will be provided to delegates who successfully completed the training course.